braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 For uploading these kinds of values, use the [User Track Endpoint]({{site.baseurl}}/developer_guide/rest_api/user_data/#user-track-endpoint).
 {% endalert %}

-### Updating Subscription Group status via CSV
+### Updating subscription group status

-You can add users into Email or SMS Subscription Groups via User Import.
-This is particularly useful for SMS, since a user must be enrolled into an SMS Subscription Group in order to be messaged via the SMS channel.
-For more information, refer to the page [SMS Subscription Groups]({{site.baseurl}}/user_guide/message_building_by_channel/sms/sms_subscription_group/#subscription-group-mms-enablement).
+You can add users into email or SMS subscription groups via user import.
+This is particularly useful for SMS, since a user must be enrolled into an SMS subscription group to be messaged via the SMS channel.
+For more information, refer to [SMS subscription groups]({{site.baseurl}}/user_guide/message_building_by_channel/sms/sms_subscription_group/#subscription-group-mms-enablement).

-If you are updating Subscription Group status, you must have the following two columns in your CSV:
+If you are updating subscription group status, you must have the following two columns in your CSV:

-- `subscription_group_id`: The `id` of the [Subscription Group]({{site.baseurl}}/user_guide/message_building_by_channel/email/managing_user_subscriptions/#subscription-groups).
+- `subscription_group_id`: The `id` of the [subscription group]({{site.baseurl}}/user_guide/message_building_by_channel/email/managing_user_subscriptions/#subscription-groups).
 - `subscription_state`: Available values are `unsubscribed` (not in subscription group) or `subscribed` (in subscription group).

-![Subscription Group Update CSV Example][9]{: style="max-width:80%" }
+![Subscription group update csv example][9]{: style="max-width:80%" }

 {% alert important %}
-Only a single `subscription_group_id` can be set per row in the User Import.
+Only a single `subscription_group_id` can be set per row in the user import.
 Different rows can have different `subscription_group_id` values.
-However, if you need to enroll the same users into multiple Subscription Groups, you will need to do multiple imports.
+However, if you need to enroll the same users into multiple subscription groups, you will need to do multiple imports.
 {% endalert %}

 ### Importing a CSV